NuninhoSousa25/3DGS_Babylonjs_based/README.md

 # 3D Model Viewer

-A modern, responsive 3D model viewer built with Babylon.js, featuring a unified interface that works seamlessly across all devices and platforms.
-This application has been completely reorganized and optimized for consistent behavior and maintainability.
+A 3D model viewer built with Babylon.js, specifically optimized for 3D Gaussian Splats.
+This viewer provides a consistent, high-performance experience across all devices, including desktop, mobile, and tablet.

 ## To implement / Fix
 - mobilie icons -- icon bar on mobile should be Hamburger based currently hamburger menu only apears in fullscreen mode